carpentries-incubator/workflows-nextflow/_episodes/02-channels.md

 ~~~
 {: .source}

-And the argument passed to the method can be different types e.g  number or strings.
+And the argument passed to the method can be different types e.g  number or strings objects.

 > ## Channel.from
 > You may see the method `Channel.from` in older nextflow scripts, this performs a similar function but will is deprecated so you should use `Channel.of` instead.